henrylawson/henrylawson.net/website/_posts/2014-07-21-unquantified-evidence.markdown

 being quantified by drawing parallels with this similar practice.

-**There is nothing wrong with this**, it is perfectly reasonable to conclude that **if a practice is similar to another best practice than it too is most likely a best practice**. **Anecdotal evidence and casual experiences are also the only forms of evidence a new innovation has**.
+**There is nothing wrong with this**, it is perfectly reasonable to conclude that **if a practice is similar to another best practice, than it too is most likely a best practice**. **Anecdotal evidence and casual experiences are also the only forms of evidence a new innovation has**.
 The most important take away is to not be dogmatic when following any principle, always carry a bag of salt and use